netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

   For security concerns, see also {{attack-path-injection}}.

-- If a SCION implementation stores paths internally, it must be careful to avoid using IP/port a skey to look up paths.
+- If a SCION implementation stores paths internally, it must be careful to avoid using IP/port as key to look up paths.
 IP/port are not unique to identify endpoints.
 - When used with QUIC-MP, a SCION implementation MUST NOT change the network paths, possibly with the exception of refreshing expired